 Federal Work Study disbursements are in the form of payrolls, distributed monthly during the duration of the student's work schedule.
-The institution pays a percentage of matching funds for each federal dollar of Work Study.
+The institution pays a percentage of matching funds per federal Work Study funds.
 The institutional portion may be paid to the student or may be credited to the student's tuition account.
-The funds are matched 25% institutional funds to 75% federal funds.
+Generally, the funds are matched 25% institutional funds to 75% federal funds.
+However, if in a particular academic year the institution is granted a waiver of the institutional share requirement, the institution may choose not to provide the institutional match.